CORAL CONNECTIONS

 This experiment aimed to explore how corals function under low-oxygen conditions, known as hypoxia.
 By quantifying oxygen consumption through real-time measurements and mathematical modeling, scientists can estimate how long corals can survive when oxygen becomes scarce.

-Videos projected onto four custom vertical fabric frames in a black-box space
+Projections onto two fabric frames in a black-box space

 LIFE OF GALAXEA